MohamedMarawany/Used-Cars-EDA/README.md

 - <a href="[https://www.kaggle.com/datasets/vivek468/superstore-dataset-final](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data/data)">Kaggle</a>

 ### Files
-- [excel/SuperStore Dashboard.xlsx](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data/data) - The main Notebook file containing the Analysis Code.
+- used-cars-eda.ipynb - The main Notebook file containing the Analysis Code.
-- [assets/Dashboard.png](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data/data) - A Text File Explain The Project Requirements.
+- Explaination.txt - A Text File Explain The Project Requirements.

 ### How to Use
 1. Download the Data From Kaggle.